bobb34/QST/README.md

 GradeBook is also included, so you may also create marks for other assignments and add weights to qst's and assignments for a Complete Assessment Solution.
 Interpret all your results here.

+Change the QST interface to your own language.

 QST is written as an Apache perl handler ensuring a high user volume.

 Runs on all major operating systems.